Jump to Main Content

 • The MLIS program is fee-based (self-sustaining) and does not qualify for the State Employee Tuition Exemption program.

-• Financial aid awards (loan packages) for Online MLIS students are limited to tuition only (up to 5 credits) and will not cover living expenses.
-Students who will need a loan package that will cover more than part-time tuition should apply for the Residential program.
+• Financial aid awards (loan packages) for Online MLIS Law students are limited to tuition only and will not cover living expenses.
+To be eligible to receive federal financial aid, part-time students must take a minimum of 5 credit hours per quarter.

 • In order to accept the offer of admission, applicants are required to pay a $250 non-refundable deposit, which will go toward their autumn quarter tuition.